HasPhillip/dir/readme.md

 ## Requirements
 The server must support .htaccess rewrites and have image GD installed.
 This has only been tested with PHP 5.4.X, but is likely to work with older versions.

-_Note: This script works under the assumption that all of the format handelers are installed with image GD, if however one is missing (like PNG is missing in the default Max OS 10.10 Yosimite install) then that format will be unavailable for resizing or saving._
+_Note: This script works under the assumption that all of the format handlers are installed with image GD, if however one is missing (like PNG is missing in the default Max OS 10.10 Yosimite install) then that format will be unavailable for resizing or saving._

 ## Example
 You can copy the `example` directory to the server to create a simple example of the script (although you may need to adjust permissions of the caching directory).
 An example is also available online at [http://phillipgooch.com/github-examples/dir/](http://phillipgooch.com/github-examples/dir/). _Please note the online example may not be completely up-to-date._